Business Policies and Procedures Manual

 The employee must record cyclic leave without pay (LWOP) on their Absence Calendar using the reason code of Cyclic.
 This may be initiated by the employee, Manager, Timekeeper or HR Partner.
 (See the applicable Workday Time and Absence reference guides.

-A collective bargaining unit employee refers to the applicable bargaining unit agreement regarding LWOP and leave accruals.
+Bargaining unit employees refer to the applicable collective bargaining agreement regarding LWOP and leave accruals.

 When increasing or decreasing a LWOP cyclic period for a position, e.g., changing the basis of service from ten months to nine months, layoff procedures may apply.
 Contact HRS and see BPPM 60.37.